Quantum-Accelerators/quacc/docs/user/advanced/alt_workflows/jobflow.md

 print(result)
 ```

 We have imported the `.emt.slabs.bulk_to_slabs_flow` function, which takes an `Atoms` object along with several optional parameters.
-For demonstration purposes, we specify the `slabimages_electron=None` option to do a relaxation but disable the static calculation on each slab.
+For demonstration purposes, we specify the `slab_static_electron=None` option to do a relaxation but disable the static calculation on each slab.
 All we have to do to define the workflow is stitch together the individual `@job` steps into a single `Flow` object.

 #### The Efficient Way